Monte Carlo Simulation

 Adding uncertainty to flows

-Likewise, it is also possible to define uncertainty data for parameters as well as for LCIA characterisation factors.
+Likewise, it is also possible to define uncertainty data for parameters as well as for LCIA characterisation factors or to derive the uncertainty values from the respective data quality.

 Starting the Monte Carlo Simulation